-Noninfectious anterior uveitis is a severe inflammatory eye disease characterized in part by high aldehyde levels that may cause pain, photophobia, redness, loss of vision, and other ocular symptoms.* By trapping pro-inflammatory aldehydes, NS2 has the potential to mitigate inflammation in uveitis and other inflammatory diseases.
+Noninfectious Anterior Uveitis is a rare but severe and potentially blinding inflammatory disease characterized in part by high aldehyde levels that may cause increased numbers of inflammatory cells in the front of the eye, leading to pain, redness, loss of vision, and other ocular symptoms.